shuangat/FLORA/README.md

     output: coding - target lncRNA  regulatory network

 makePrediction()
-    usage: functionalPrediction(lnc.name,           #name of lncRNA
+    usage: makePrediction(lnc.name,           #name of lncRNA
                           lnc.coding,         #fcoding - target lncRNA  regulatory network, generated in getnetwork() function gotype)             #["regulator","target","all"] use regulator/target/all genes in the netowrk to do the prediction
     output: list of GO terms